9 - Transcription

 Transcription Termination in Eukaryotes

 Transcriptional termination in eukaryotes occurs during the process of polyadenylation, a modification to the 3’ ends of mRNAs in eukaryotes.
 We will cover polyadenylation in more detail in Part 10.
-In short, a protein called cleavage and polyadenylation specificity factor (CPSF) binds to a sequence called the polyadenylation signal sequence in the mRNA.
+In short, a protein called cleavage and polyadenylation specificity factor (CPSF) binds to the polyadenylation signal sequence (5'-AAUAAA-3') in the mRNA.
 CPSF then acts as an endonuclease, cleaving the mRNA approximately 20 nucleotides downstream (towards the 3’ end of the mRNA) from the polyadenylation signal sequence.
 Cleavage of the mRNA by CPSF releases the mRNA from RNA polymerase II.

 After CPSF releases the mRNA from RNA polymerase II, there are two potential ways that RNA polymerase II can be released from the DNA, thereby terminating transcription: